 - One night stay at Lukla, Lobuche Gorakshep, and Pheriche

 - Two night stay at Phakding, Tengboche and Dingbuche

 The package does not include two nights of hotel accommodation in Kathmandu before and after the trip.
 Further, you must pay extra for a hot shower and Wi-Fi services.

 Hiking at a high altitude requires plenty of energy; thus, we must have foods high in carbs and protein during the EBC trek.
 While the food we supply on this walk will undoubtedly satisfy your hunger, it will pale compared to what you can get in a major city.

-The most popular food during the Everest base camp trek is a Nepali traditional meal,i.e. Dal Bhat.
+The most popular food during the EBC trek is a traditional Nepali meal,i.e., Dal Bhat.
 Besides, you can also get varieties of Chinese, Indian, and international cuisine as per your order.

 Fourteen days Everest base camp trekking package includes 14 breakfasts, 13 lunches, and 14 dinners.
 Besides, all the other expenses, including alcoholic drinks, tea/ coffee, and snacks, will not be included in the package.

 If you are coming to Nepal for the first time, you should try ‘Dal Bhat’ at least once, combining lentil soup, vegetable curry, and steamed rice.
 Also, try out some local foods prepared by Sherpa people, such as Tibetan bread, Momo, Thukpa, and butter tea.

 Moreover, fresh organic veggies will be grown in the farmer’s field at tea houses at the EBC trek.
 However, having breakfast and night dinner at the tea house where you will stay is compulsory.